icopy-site/awesome-cn/docs/awesome/awesome-game-engine-dev.md

 - 📚 [Intro to AI](https://www.raywenderlich.com/2808-introduction-to-ai-programming-for-games) - Intro to AI Programming for Games at RayWenderlich.com.
 - 📚 [Beginner's Guide to Game AI](https://www.gamedev.net/tutorials/programming/artificial-intelligence/the-total-beginners-guide-to-game-ai-r4942/) - Intro to concepts used in AI for games.

-### Animation Info
-- 📚 [Skeletons and Inverse Kinematics](https://venturebeat.com/2017/08/09/character-animation-skeletons-and-inverse-kinematics/) - Principles for using skeletons with IK for animation.

 ### Color Manipulation
 - 📚 [How to Choose Colors Procedurally](http://devmag.org.za/2012/07/29/how-to-choose-colours-procedurally-algorithms/) - Procedural palettes and how to generate them.
 - 📚 [Red, Yellow, and Blue](https://daveeddy.com/2014/07/01/red-yellow-and-blue/) - Convert colors from the paint color wheel to RGB space. [[Source](https://github.com/bahamas10/ryb)]